 The building of POLTIMORE HOUSE on this site did not start until the 1550s, long years after the first mention of the manor of Poltimore in the Domesday Survey of 1086.

 By the time Richard Bampfylde began building his Tudor mansion, the estate had been held by Bampfyldes for more than three centuries – after John Bampfylde was bequeathed it by a Canon of Exeter Cathedral in 1298.

-That first great house can still be seen at Poltimore today – the three-gabled north front, the fine Tudor staircase tower in the corner of the central courtyard.
+That first great house can still be seen at Poltimore today – the three-gabled north front, the fine Stuart staircase tower in the corner of the central courtyard.
 Attic windows and fragments of Tudor fireplaces are still visible – in some cases revealed as a result of its damaged condition today.

 When Richard Bampfylde died in 1594 his will describes the house and its fittings, and mentions ‘the Parlor Chamber the Sollar Chamber the Hall Chamber and the Chamber over the Kitchen.‘ Still there at Poltimore, though covered over with more recent changes, the locations of these key rooms of a Tudor house can still be identified.

 Successive generations of Bampfyldes built, rebuilt and added to the house.
 In 1646 the end of Civil War in the south west was negotiated at Poltimore, and the Treaty of Exeter was signed in the Great Hall at Poltimore – in the fine east-facing room re-modelled in about 1740 as the Saloon.

 As described in Jocelyn Hemming’s A Devon House, the story of Poltimore (2005), ‘For over six centuries the Bampfylde family lived at Poltimore, and every hundred years or so, successive generations pulled down and rebuilt or extended the mansion and modernised their estate.’

 The house and grounds in their heyday, 1840-1914